UW-APL-EIS/vmvols-java/README.md

 Platforms
 ---------

-The vmvols codebase is pure Java.
+The vmvols-java codebase is pure Java.
 We have developed Java class libraries to read (and write!)
 VirtualBox .vdi files and VMWare .vmdk files (for host-based VMWare products only, not the esxi/vmfs-derived ones).

-That said, the most useful aspect of vmvols is its use of FUSE to expose VM drive contents under mount points on the host.
+That said, the most useful aspect of vmvols-java is its use of FUSE to expose VM drive contents under mount points on the host.
 This limits the usefulness of the 'fuse' sub-module to platforms supporting FUSE, which I think means Linux and Mac OSX (?)
-Note that we use FUSE4J to bridge the Java world of vmvols to the C world of FUSE.
+Note that we use FUSE4J to bridge the Java world of vmvols-java to the C world of FUSE.
 More info on FUSE4J at https://github.com/uw-dims/fuse4j.

 Required Tools
 --------------